oproprioleonardo/oproprioleonardo/README.md

 - 👋 Hi, I’m @oproprioleonardo, but you can call me Leo
 - 👀 I’m interested in games projects
-- 🏫 I'm currently studying at IFSP - Campus Cubatão
+- 🏫 I'm currently studying DDD and clean architecture
 - 💞️ Here you will find cool projects and also some crazy ones
 - 📫 You can reach me by my email address silva.leonardo2@aluno.ifsp.edu.br; or Discord: leonardodasilva#2242
 <br> <br>